 It’s been a long time coming, but London’s iconic tourist attractions are reopening their doors!
 You’ll need to book tickets and advance and adhere to new social distancing and hygiene measures.

-The Old Royal Naval College reopens on 13th July 2020.
-This includes the grounds, Painted Hall, King William Undercroft, and Chapel, although opening times have changed.
+The Old Royal Naval College partially reopens on 12th April 2021.
+This includes the grounds, and reatil shops, although opening times have changed.

 Many London attractions are reopening or have already opened.
 More are likely to follow suit over the coming weeks.

-The London Zoo has reopened, offering a safe outdoor experience for all the family.
+The London Zoo reopens on 12 April 2021, offering a safe outdoor experience for all the family.

-Indoor spaces at Hampton Court Palace will reopen on 17 July 2020.
+Many outdoor spaces at Hampton Court Palace are now open.
 Some of the outdoor spaces are already open

-The Royal Mews & Queen’s Gallery at Buckingham Palace reopens on 23 July 2020.
-This includes George IV: Art & Spectacle exhibition
+The Queen’s Gallery at Buckingham Palace reopens on 17 May 2021.
+This includes Masterpieces from the Buckingham Palace exhibition

-Kensington Palace reopens on 30 July, including the State Apartments and Victoria: A Royal Childhood
+Kensington Palace plans to reopen soon, including the State Apartments and Victoria: A Royal Childhood

 The Drive-In is offering drive-in cinema experiences, a great way to get out of the house while socially distancing!
 Lots of films, outdoor theatre and live performances will be on show at Troubadour Meridian Water in Enfield